 The disciples play a prominent role in the Bible’s four accounts of Jesus’ life.
 But they seldom really get him.
 They misunderstand and question him.
 One of my favourites occurs when Jesus tells the disciples that Lazarus’ death will bring glory to God.
 Thomas’ response is great.
 He says “Let’s all die so God will be more glorified.”
 Clearly, they don’t get Jesus.
 Jesus never gets cranky though.
 He is the epitome of patience.

 There are so many examples of Jesus’ kindness in the Bible.
 He heals the sick.
 He hangs out with outsiders.
 One of the best known is the way Jesus treated children.
 In a society where children weren’t valued, Jesus included them.

 Love does not envy.

 Jesus didn’t have a high standing within society.
-He was a traveling teacher.
+He was a travelling teacher.
 His message and ministry would have been bigger if he was the High Priest, or if he had a strong social platform.
 But he never sought these.
 He didn’t envy having a platform.
-Instead he spoke from hillsides and boats knowing his message would be rejected.
+Instead, he spoke from hillsides and boats knowing his message would be rejected.